axelarnetwork/tofnd/README.md

 FLAGS:
         --no-password    Skip providing a password.
 Disabled by default. **Important note** If --no-password is set, the a default (and public) password is used to encrypt.
-        --unsafe         Use unsafe primes.
-Deactivated by default. **Important note** This option should only be used for testing.
     -h, --help           Prints help information
     -V, --version        Prints version information